Shawn2k/ShawnDP-2024-v.1.0/README.md

-# ShawnRDP 2024 v1.0
+# ShawnDP 2024 v1.0

 -------------

-Personal VM of PHCorner-zaxcal
+Personal of PHCorner-zaxcal